Prions of The Petrel Station

 PRION SPECIES SEEN

-Other prion species are much less frequently encountered, which adds an extra layer of interest for birders scanning through the flocks.
-Because prions can look very similar, this group also brings one of the more enjoyable identification challenges offshore — picking through the Fairy Prions in the hope of finding something different.
+Other prion species are much less frequently encountered, and because the prion species appear quite similar, this provides some great identification challenges offshore – as we scan through the Fairy Prions in the hope of finding something different.

-Below are the Prion species recorded on The Petrel Station seabird tours, along with when they are most likely to be seen — although, as with all pelagic birding, surprises can always occur outside the usual pattern.
+Below are the Prion species we’ve recorded on The Petrel Station seabird tours, and when they’re most likely to be seen — though sightings may occur outside these times.

 Fairy Prion